 ASD and Sensory Processing

-I'd like to kick off the introduction of this topic by sharing some dollar store fidget and sensory toy ideas.
+I want to introduce this topic by sharing some dollar store fidget and sensory toy ideas.

 Having a child with ASD can be expensive.
 Kids with ASD usually have a range of sensory processing/integration difficulties.
-My son uses a variety of fidgets and sensory tools in order to manage his sensory issues on a daily basis.
+My son uses a variety of fidgets and sensory tools to manage his sensory issues daily.

-This past week, we decided he was due for some new fidgets and sensory toys for school, daycare, and home.
-Here are a variety of dollar store items I found that I think make great sensory items.
+We decided he was due for some new fidgets and sensory toys for school, daycare, and home this past week.
+Here are various dollar store items I found to make great sensory items.

 Squishy Balls and Toys